Heart Failure Treatments

 • Rapid or irregular heartbeat

-Being aware of these symptoms allows individuals to seek treatments that relieve discomfort and support overall heart health.
+Being aware of these chronic heart failure symptoms allows individuals to seek effective heart failure treatments that relieve discomfort and support overall heart health. treatments that relieve discomfort and support overall heart health.

 Primary Causes of Heart Failure